bogdan192/picfinder_websocket/README.md

 Tests the new UUID generation, replacing an UUID and requesting and receiving images from strings
+Requires python 3

 ## How to install

-- python -m pip install -r requirements.txt
+- python3 -m pip install -r requirements.txt

 ## How to run
 python3 -m pytest --html=report.html --self-contained-html tess.py